Patient education: Hodgkin lymphoma in adults (Beyond the Basics)

 Treatment of nodular lymphocyte-predominant Hodgkin lymphoma

-Treatment of relapse of classical Hodgkin lymphoma after initial chemotherapy
+Treatment of relapsed or refractory classical Hodgkin lymphoma

 Treatment of unfavorable prognosis early (stage I-II) classical Hodgkin lymphoma